dataforgoodfr/batch7_satellite_ges/README.md

 # What we want to do

 - Detect peak in data by looking at CO² Plume
-- Agregate inventory source of CO²
+- Agregate known sources of CO²
-- Compare peak to inventory
+- Compare peak to known sources to correct them
+- Machine Learning to find new source
 - Display the result on a comprehensive map

 # What we have achieved